 Let’s Make This Together!

-This easy banana bread made with almond flour can be whipped up in one bowl with no special equipment required.
+This quick bread can be whipped up in one bowl with no special equipment required.
 If you don’t have a potato masher to mash the bananas, just use a fork.
 Easy peasy.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)